A Day Riding the Trams

 Central & Causeway Bay

 From Central heading east, I recommend disembarking in Causeway Bay, a large shopping destination with malls, department stores and countless stores.
 Here, too, is one of Hong Kong’s quirkiest attractions, the Noon Day Gun, which has been fired daily for more than 162 years (you’ll want to get there well ahead of noon because it’s over rather quickly).
-For lunch head to the nearby branch of a local favorite, Tsui Wah, which is the Hong Kong version of a diner with a history stretching back more than 50 years.
-Also nearby is Cafe Matchbox, similar to Tsui Wah but with a retro ’50s look.
+For lunch head to a Hong Kong diner Cafe Matchbox, with its retro ’50s look.
 I also like Din Tai Fung, a Taiwanese import famous for its steamed dumplings.
-Afterwards, it’s a short walk to Victoria Park.
-While it doesn’t have the family attractions of, say, Kowloon Park, it does attract locals with its expanse of green, jogging and fitness trails, a pond for model boats, basketball courts and other diversions.